 Sponsored by MDU

-Complaints are common and rising year on year.
-With the introduction of PCNs, and practice staff working across multiple locations, effective complaints handling across the network is important.
+Complaints are unavoidable, so knowing how to deal with them appropriately when they arise is vital.
+With the new GP contract, practice staff working across multiple locations and the recent move to more remote consultations, effective complaints handling across the primary care network is important.
 This session will explore:

-- Managing complaints: what your practice or PCN can do to minimise the risk of receiving a complaint
+- Managing complaints: the medico-legal issues that can arise and what your practice or group can do to minimise the risk of getting a complaint from patients

-- Regulation and ethical standards: the NHS complaints procedure and obligations
+- Regulation and ethical standards: the NHS complaints procedure and your obligations

 Knowledge share session: Collaboration with neighbouring practices